cunarist/rinf/README.md

 - Restarting Rust logic on Dart's hot restart
 - No memory copy when sending data
 - No complicated code generation during development
-- No messing with various native files in your project
+- No messing with sensitive native files in your project

 ## Platform Support